mxiuwang/git-practice/README.md

 Our general workflow at Intuit includes forking off a copy of the original repository (`origin`) from Albertasaurus to our own account (`my-fork`).
 This is to ensure an additional check-and-balance before changes are introduced to production, and is also the most common way of making contributions to open-source projects.

 ## Local and Remote Repositories
 A local repository is "folder" on your computer containing your code base, and only editable by you.
-A remote repository is your code base located on an online server (aka "remote"), that is accessible by your entire team.
+A remote repository is your code base located on an online server (aka "remote").

 At Intuit and on projects where there are multiple contributors, each author creates a local responsitory cloned from the remote repository.
 When any author changes or adds new code from their local repo, they can `push`, or "send" them to the remote repo on Github.